 It was drizzling outside when we stepped out, just as Kyryl had predicted in the afternoon.
 He had sniffed the air earlier as we were walking around Andriyivskyy—dubbed as Kyiv’s most charming street, and exclaimed: “It’s going to rain later on!”

 We huddled together in front of the establishment, thinking of what to do next.
 We didn’t feel like going out, but we were still eager to converse some more.
 So Kyryl said, “Let’s go to Ieugenia’s place, then.
 We can just hang out there.
 This way, you can also see the typical Soviet flat!”

-The drizzle turned into a pouring rain, so Kyryl stopped a taxi.
-I sat at the back with Ieugenia, and off we went to ‘a typical Soviet flat’.
+The drizzle turned into the pouring rain, so Kyryl stopped a taxi.
+I sat at the back with Ieugenia, and off we went to a ‘typical Soviet flat’.
 According to the couple, old apartment buildings in Ukraine built during the Soviet era have identical rooms.
-“All the furnitures, the desk, the chairs, the bed, the stove, the layout, everything is identical!” said Kyryl with much amusement as we climbed the stairs to Ieugenia’s flat.
+“All the furniture, the desk, the chairs, the bed, the stove, the layout, everything is identical!” said Kyryl with much amusement as we climbed the stairs to Ieugenia’s flat.

-When Ieugenia opened the front door, I gasped at the view of ‘a typical Soviet flat’ and gasped some more as she gave me a short tour.
+When Ieugenia opened the front door, I gasped at the view of a ‘typical Soviet flat’ and gasped some more as she gave me a short tour.
 I felt like I had just transported back to my childhood home in the ’80s.
-All the furnitures and the electronic appliances were the ones I recognised by heart from the times when I was still too short to touch the kitchen counter!
+All the furniture and the electronic appliances were the ones I recognized by heart from the times when I was still too short to touch the kitchen counter!